hubaaa/hubapp-rutalking2me/DevGuide.md

 Choose a unique application name, for example:

-my-github-username.hubaaa.com
+myGithubUsername-rutalking2me

 This name will be sent to GitHub's api in the User-Agent header.
-More on that later.
+Save it in the settings file too.

 For **Homepage URL**, specify the ngrok.io public URL you'll use to expose your local app: